eliotsykes/rack-zippy/README.md

 # rack-zippy

-rack-zippy is a Rack middleware for serving static gzipped assets precompiled by the Rails asset pipeline into the public/assets directory.
+rack-zippy is a Rack middleware for serving static gzipped assets precompiled by the Rails (4.1 and earlier) asset pipeline into the public/assets directory.
 Use it on Heroku if you want to serve the precompiled gzipped assets to gzip-capable clients with sensible caching headers.

+## IMPORTANT NOTES for Rails 4.2 applications
+- Rails 4.2 does *not* generate .gz assets when using a recent version of Sprockets
+- .gz asset generation was removed in Sprockets 3.0 (see discussion here https://github.com/rails/sprockets/issues/26).
+- Ensure that .gz files are generated during `rake assets:precompile`
+- It might help using an earlier version of Sprockets, e.g. `gem "sprockets", "~> 2.12.4"` (awaiting confirmation - please tell me if you've found this works)
+- Rails 4.2 now contains middleware to serve .gz files **if** they are generated, so as long as the .gz files are generated, you probably will not need rack-zippy.
+Check the headers and responses on your assets served in your production environment.

-By default, Rails + Heroku will not serve *.gz assets even though they are generated at deploy time.
+By default, Heroku + Rails 4.1 and earlier will not serve *.gz assets.
+These *.gz assets **used** to be generated at deploy time in Rails 4.1 and earlier.
+However in Rails 4.2 they are **not** generated (see notes on Rails 4.2 above).

 rack-zippy replaces the `ActionDispatch::Static` middleware used by Rails, which is not capable of serving the gzipped assets created by the `rake assets:precompile` task. rack-zippy will serve non-gzipped assets where they are not available or not supported by the